 Most WooCommerce users will have to export their orders at least once.

-You might require an external tool to manage your orders and track your business history.
+You might require an external tool for proper order management and tracking your business history.
 Or you need the data to report taxes, manage customer relationships, or form new marketing campaigns.
-This especially applies to expand companies who are receiving increasing orders.
+This especially applies to expanding companies that are receiving increasing orders.

 - Part of the business is making sales, and another part is data analysis which might require you to export the orders.
 This enables you to easily keep track of the orders and improve customer relations.